LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 A rule I have for myself is:
 > No new talks at international conferences

+[://] # "I thought it was No new talks at conferences?"

 This rule gives me a combination of a better talk and a less stressful conference.
 If I am giving a new talk, I am not enjoying the conference, rather stuck in my room trying to prepare.

 Also the iteration allows me to get the stupid out of my talk.
 And even after doing this for year, every talk still has a decent amount of stupid in it that needs to get out.

 For some people, there has to be an event for practice to occur.

 When you are giving a talk, you are going to need iterations of practice and the easiest way to do that is to schedule them at lower pressure events.
-For example, comedians will break in jokes at local comedy clubs.
+For example, comedians will "break in" jokes at local comedy clubs.
 You need to do the same thing for your presentation.
 Here is the ladder of low pressure events.

 Practice your presentation:
 1. with two or more friends